 We may earn money or products from the companies mentioned in this post.

 My t towels measure 51 by 67cm.
-First bag I am going to share with you takes a mere ten minutes, what a fabulous quick gift to whip up:)
+The first bag I am going to share with you takes a mere ten minutes, what a fabulous quick gift to whip up:)

 Ten Minute T Towel Tote

 Trim the t towel so the width measures 43cm.

 Double fold over your raw edge and stitch in place.

 Fold the t towel in half, stitch around the long side and one short edge.

 Cut two pieces of webbing to cm long, fold an end under and place in the top of the bag 4cm in from the side seam.
 Stitch the handle in place by stitching a rectangle and then diagonally across the rectangle in both directions.
 Repeat for the other end of this handle.
 Followed by repeating for the second handle on the other side of the bag.

 30 Minute T Towel Tote

 Take the simple bag up a level by lining with, you guessed it, a second t towel.
 The corners are boxed and inside the bag there are two handy slip pockets.
 It remains a super quick project taking less than half an hour!!